Applicants typically apply to the Physical Medicine and Rehabilitation Residency during their fourth year of medical school.

-We do consider applications from qualified international medical graduates.
+We consider applications from qualified international medical graduates.
 Such applicants must have achieved certification by the Educational Commission for Foreign Medical Graduates (ECFMG) and passed the National Board of Medical Examiners (NBME) exams at the time of application.
-We will support a J1 Visa only.
-All of our residents must have excellent spoken and written English.
+All residents must have excellent spoken and written English.

 The Physical Medicine and Rehabilitation Residency offers two tracks: categorical and advanced.

 - Categorical track.
 The categorical track guarantees four years of training at Mayo Clinic.
 This includes the required year of preliminary medicine, which is spent entirely within the Department of Internal Medicine.
 The remaining three years are in the Department of Physical Medicine and Rehabilitation.
 Refer to the Internal Medicine Preliminary Residency for details about the curriculum.